FRCBS/iron_levels_of_blood_donors/src/index.md

 </td>
 </tr>
 </table>
+The regression R² is only .06, and the overall regression is not significant.
+Our covariates cannot significantly explain inter-individual variability in sTfR.

 #### Relative importance of regressors

-we run this only on significant regressors ?

-Is very computationally intensive if we run on all 20 predictors...
-So we only run the predictors that were significant in at least one of the donor groups.
+This analysis is run only on regressors that are consistently significant in at least one demographic group.

 ``` r
 test_data_2_std<- test_data_std %>%